MinnPost/minnpost-hennepin-county-parcels/README.md

 ### Exporting tiles

+Use TileMill to export to `.mbtiles`.

 Ideally we would use Mapbox to host our `mbtiles` from Tilemill but, currently, our account is full and the next tier is 10x more expensive.
-So, we host on S3 temporarily; this will make it slow because of many things, most specifically that browsers will only download a few images at a time from the same domain.
+Currently we are running a [small Tilestream server](https://github.com/MinnPost/tilestream-server) on AWS.

 ## Development and running locally